-If you think you’re a victim of gallbladder surgery malpractice in Cleveland, you should reach out to the surgical errors attorneys at Tittle & Perlmuter.
+If you think you’re a victim of gallbladder surgery malpractice in Cleveland, you should reach out to a surgical errors attorney.
 Additionally, you can download a free copy of our Ohio Medical Malpractice Guide or contact our office for help.

-A cholecystectomy is the medical term for a gallbladder removal surgery.
-When the gallbladder fails to do its job of digesting food or if bile in the gallbladder gets out of balance, gallstones begin to form.
+A cholecystectomy is the medical name of gallbladder surgery.
+When the gallbladder fails to do its job of digesting food or if bile gets out of balance, gallstones begin to form.
 These gallstones can range anywhere from the size of a grain of rice to the size of a full golf ball!
-According to CNN, around 70% of people that experience symptoms such as pain or pressure due to gallstones receive surgery within two years.
 With more than 600,000 cholecystectomies performed each year, it’s one of the most popular and most frequently performed procedures in the US.
 Although usually classified as a low-risk surgery, there can be serious complications that can result in further injury or even death.

-There are multiple different options to choose from when planning a gallbladder surgery.
+There are multiple different options to choose from when planning gallbladder surgery.
 The two types include:

-The most common form of gallbladder removal surgery is the Laparoscopic Method.
-According to John Hopkins Medicine, this method is less invasive and only requires small incisions, resulting in far less recovery time than the open method.
+The most common form of removal surgery is the Laparoscopic Method.
+This method is less invasive and only requires small incisions, resulting in far less recovery time than the open method.
 A study performed by Medscape found that the number of laparoscopic procedures increased from just 10 percent in 1990 to over 80 percent in 1995, only five short years.
-Over time, doctors have found that it decreases pain after surgery due to the small incisions, it reduces the amount of medication prescribed to patients after the procedure, and it allows the patient to return to work, school, or any activity usually within one week.
-The open, or traditional, method is used in more serious cases where the gallbladder is extremely damaged or there may be other problems in the area.
+Over time, doctors have found that it decreases pain after surgery due to the small incisions, reduces the amount of medication prescribed to patients after the procedure, and allows the patient to return to work, school, or any activity usually within one week.
+The open, or traditional method is used in more serious cases where the gallbladder is extremely damaged or there may be other problems in the area.
 This method has a far greater recovery time, usually taking anywhere from 4-6 weeks to fully recover and be able to resume all activities.

 According to the American College of Surgeons, one out of every 1,000 patients dies during gallbladder removal.
 If the surgery was performed using the laparoscopic method, recovery time should only be around 2-3 days.
 If the open/traditional method was used, it could take up to 4-6 weeks to fully recover.
 During the immediate days post-surgery, some symptoms could arise that may hint at a complication.
-According to John Hopkins Medicine, you should call your doctor if you have any of the following symptoms:
+You should call your doctor if you have any of the following symptoms: